AP source: Cavs to sit Andre Drummond while pursuing trade - WTMJ

 After a surprising start under coach J.B.
 Bickerstaff, the Cavs have plummeted in the standings.
 They’ve lost 11 of 13 going into Monday’s game against Golden State.

-Cleveland was beaten 128-111 by the Clippers, who rested stars Kawhi Leonard and Paul George.
+Cleveland was beaten 128-111 by the Clippers, who had stars Kawhi Leonard and Paul George out with injuries.

 Although he’s known his days with Cleveland were likely numbered, Drummond has continued to encourage his teammates.
 But after he played only 17 minutes on Friday in Portland and 16 in a previous loss at Denver, it became clear the Cavs were moving forward with giving Allen the majority of playing time.